cedi/cedi/README.md

 Hi, I'm Cedric — but most people know me as *cedi*.

-I'm a **Senior Site Reliability Engineering and Tech Lead** at [Microsoft Azure](https://github.com/microsoft), working on **distributed systems, chaos engineering, and platform resilience** at scale.
+I'm a **Site Reliability Engineering Tech Lead**, working mainly on **distributed systems, chaos engineering, and platform resilience** at scale.
-If it's complex, distributed, and needs to stay up — I'm into it.
+Basically, if it's complex, distributed, and the lights have to stay on no matter what: I'm into it.

 ---